Rucatues/Team-Roster/README.md

 ## Description

 This application generates a HTML file based off of information received by the user in the terminal.
-A series of questions determine information about a team member that will be displayed on the page.
+A series of questions determine information about a team member that will be displayed on the page with specific details depending on the type of role.

 ## Video Walkthrough